 - You are currently doing jail time in any jurisdiction;

 - You were sentenced to state prison for your conviction.

 NOTE: Some judges may terminate your probation early to make you eligible for expungement.
 An attorney can help with this.

 If you did serve a state prison sentence, do not despair; you may still qualify for a certificate of rehabilitation and/or a governor’s pardon.
-Contact an attorney for more information.
+Contact a post conviction attorney for more information.

 EXPUNGING A FELONY CONVICTION IN CALIFORNIA

 If your felony conviction was not originally resolved as a misdemeanor, petitioning the court to reduce the charges is the starting place for an expungement.
-You and your attorney must prove to the judge that you are deeply remorseful for your crimes and a positive force in the community.
-It may help to participate in several non-profit activities.
+You and your post conviction lawyer must prove to the judge that you are deeply remorseful for your crimes and a positive force in the community.
+It may be helpful in getting post conviction relief.
+Moreover, it may help to participate in several non-profit activities.

 In some cases, expungement may be granted after your attorney successfully files two of the following petitions: the PC 17b and the PC 1203.4.
 If successful, the former (PC 17b) will reduce your felony to a mere misdemeanor and the latter (PC 1203.4) gets the reduced charged dismissed completely.